 Components

-Kendo UI Angular offer over 100+ components, available in 3 themes ( Kendo, Material and bootstrap ), also offering the option to create custom themes using the Theme Builder.
+Kendo UI Angular offers over 100+ components, available in 3 themes ( Kendo, Material, and Bootstrap), also offering the option to create custom themes using the Theme Builder.

 Use case: The primary use case for Kendo UI is building professional and enterprise applications, as it has a lot of complex components suitable for enterprise features such as: Grids, Charts, Scheduler, etc. all of them being rigorously tested for usability, scalability, and reliability.